-If you are in the process of applying, keep in mind that your application also serves as your scholarship application.
-In most cases, no additional forms or documentation need to be submitted.
+As you are applying for admission to the PhD program, keep in mind that your application will also serve as your scholarship application.

 All of the materials that you submit with your online application are important for the scholarship review process - especially personal statements, academic records and letters of recommendation.